Undergraduate BSc (Hons)

 All about the course

-Led by our research-focused academic team, with strong industry links and laboratory-based learning, BSc (Hons) Physics at Salford delivers a programme where you can explore the laws of physics, make new discoveries and see how these can be applied to drive innovation in industry.
+Led by our research-focused academic team, with strong industry links and laboratory-based learning, this Physics degree at Salford delivers a programme where you can explore the laws of physics, make new discoveries and see how these can be applied to drive innovation in industry.

-Delivered over three years - or four with a placement year, you will study a suite of modules designed to embed theoretical knowledge, build career-focused skills and help you become a world-class scientist.
+Delivered over three years (or four with a placement year) you will study a suite of physics modules designed to embed theoretical knowledge, build career-focused skills and help you become a world-class scientist.

 Learn more about the current course modules in the section below.